S. S. Rajamouli: 2009–2014: Critical acclaim and recognition

 His next project was the fantasy action film Eega (2012).
-The film was produced by Sai Korrapati's Vaaraahi Chalana Chitram with an estimated budget of ₹30–40 crore (US$6–7 million).
+The film was produced by Sai Korrapati's Vaaraahi Chalana Chitram with an estimated budget of ₹300-400 million (US$6-7 million).
 It was simultaneously filmed in Tamil language with the title Naan Ee.
 The film stars Nani, Samantha, and Sudeep.
 The idea of Eega originated in the mid-1990s in Vijayendra Prasad's mind.
 At that time, he was joking about a housefly seeking revenge on a human in a conversation with his son Rajamouli.
 After completing Maryada Ramanna, Rajamouli reconsidered the concept after thinking of directing a film that was distinct from any other.
 He explained it thus:When I started making films, I stuck to formula films for a while which did well at the box office.
 After a while, I was getting too comfortable with what I was doing, so I wanted to experiment with something completely different.
 I wanted to take the audience by surprise and that is when I went back to the story I had heard 16 years ago.Upon release, the film received widespread critical acclaim including for Rajamouli's direction.
 It became one of the highest-grossing Telugu films of all time.
 The Tamil version Naan Ee and Malayalam version Eecha were also big hits at the box office.
 The Hindi dubbed version Makkhi underperformed at the box office which Rajamouli attributed to a poor promotional strategy.
-But the satellite rights of Makkhi were sold at a price of ₹8 crore to Star Gold, by far the highest price ever paid for the Hindi dub of a Telugu film at the time.
+But the satellite rights of Makkhi were sold at a price of ₹80 million to Star Gold, by far the highest price ever paid for the Hindi dub of a Telugu film at the time.

 Eega was screened at various international film festivals including the 2013 Cannes Film Festival.
 The Telugu version won nine awards, including Most Original Film at the 8th annual Toronto After Dark Film Festival.
 Eega won two National Film Awards (Best Feature Film in Telugu and Best Special Effects) and five South Filmfare Awards including Best Telugu Film and Best Telugu Director.
 Speaking at an event, filmmaker Shekhar Kapur said regional cinema is surpassing Hindi cinema in content and story, and cited Eega as an example.
 Kapur said he was impressed with its story and use of technology, and called it "no less than a Hollywood superhero film".
 Eega was listed among "The 25 Best Foreign Films of the Decade" by The Ringer.